oren/oren.github.io/cook/israeli-hummus/README.md

 * Add tahini and blend it. add a few tbsp of water if it's too thick
 * Add garbanzo beans, cumin, paprika and olive oil.
 Add water and salt if needed.
 * Serve with all the spices and silantro

+Note: you can sauté the onion and garlic if you want